athomasoriginal/com.betweentwoparens/src/pages/blog-posts/009-what-are-the-clojure-tools.md

 author: 'Thomas Mattacchione'
 ---

-When I start learning a new language I like to begin by understanding the tooling ecosystem.
-For me, understanding the tools enables me to confidently focus on learning the language itself<a href="#my-way" aria-describedby="footnote-label" id="my-way-ref">.</a>  For example, when I came to Clojure my questions went something like this:
+I like to begin learning new languages by understanding the tooling ecosystem.
+For me, understanding the tools enables me to confidently focus on learning the language itself<a href="#my-way" aria-describedby="footnote-label" id="my-way-ref">.</a>  Thus, when I approach a new language, e.g. Clojure, I often start by asking questions like this:

 - How do I **install** Clojure?
 - How do I **run** a Clojure program?